17+ Best Mezcal Brands and Logos

 Pierde Almas Logo

 Pierde Almas Mezcal is a special drink made the old way, honoring traditions.
-It stands out because it uses rare types of agave plants for its special drinks.
-The symbol of the brand shows a person with dragonfly wings over an agave plant, making you think of spirits or gods connected to mezcal.
+It stands out for using rare agave varieties in its specialty drinks.
+The brand’s symbol depicts a person with dragonfly wings over an agave plant, evoking spirits or gods associated with mezcal.
 “PIERDE ALMAS” means “lost souls,” adding mystery and linking the drink to old stories and its magical effects.

 Jonathan Barbieri, an American artist who moved to Oaxaca, Mexico, started Pierde Almas Mezcal.
-He fell in love with local mezcal and began making his own, first for friends and then for more people as it became popular.
-Now, Pierde Almas makes about 9 to 11 types of mezcal, each with handmade labels and drawings by Barbieri.
+He fell in love with local mezcal and began producing his own, first for friends and then for a wider audience as it gained popularity.
+Pierde Almas produces 9 to 11 mezcal styles, each with handmade labels and drawings by Barbieri.

-Pierde Almas is known for making mezcal the traditional way and trying new things.
+Pierde Almas is known for producing mezcal the traditional way and for experimenting.
 For example, they make a mezcal called pechuga by distilling it three times and adding chicken breast and fruits.
-They even use meat from wild turkeys and rabbits for other unique mezcals, producing about 400 bottles annually.
+They also use wild turkey and rabbit meat in other unique mezcals, producing about 400 bottles annually.

-At a special event in Chichicapam, Pierde Almas celebrated a new pechuga mezcal.
+At a special event in Chichicapam, Pierde Almas celebrated the launch of a new pechuga mezcal.
 Important guests, including Barbieri and the Sanchez brothers, who make mezcal, came to enjoy the tradition and the special way they make mezcal, using herbs for gin in the third distillation.

 Derrumbes